 • Energy efficiency

-A dirty air filter can reduce airflow, make the coil extremely cold and freeze it.
-As the coil melts, it can overwhelm the drain pan.
-We recommend checking your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.
+A dirty air filter can reduce airflow, make the coil extremely cold and cause it to freeze.
+As the coil defrosts, it can overwhelm the drain pan.
+We suggest inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the problem, your drain pan might be rusty or have a broken condensate pump.
-Getting a new pan or pump requires a professional, so contact us at 336-853-6070 for help.
+If this doesn’t fix the issue, your drain pan might be rusty or have a broken condensate pump.
+Replacing your pan or pump requires a professional, so contact us at 336-853-6070 for assistance.

 Your air conditioner needs coolant to move heat.
-If your air conditioner was put in before 2011, it probably has R-22 Freon.
-As time passes, chemicals in Freon can eat through metal and cause leaks.
+If your air conditioner was installed before 2011, it likely has R-22 Freon.
+As time passes, chemicals in Freon can eat away at metal and cause leaks.

 • Bubbling or hissing sounds by the air conditioner